 If you use soy sauce in your recipe, that one is an easy fix, of course.
 Simply use gluten-free soy sauce or gluten-free tamari.
 Or you can use coconut aminos, which are a gluten-free and grain-free option that I’ve personally come to prefer over soy sauce.

-If using a ready-made Cream of Mushroom Soup today, I’d most likely go with Pacific Natural Foods brand, which comes in 12-ounce cartons.
-(I refuse to personally consume any General Mills’ products because their “gluten-free” Cheerios continue to make so many ill.)
+If using a ready-made Cream of Mushroom Soup today, I’d most likely go with Pacific Natural Foods brand, which remain gluten free as of this update.

-I also thought I’d go ahead and share all the phenomenal Gluten-Free Green Bean Casserole recipes that exist that don’t use store-bought French-Fried Onions because not all of us can eat the ingredients in them due to additional food intolerances.
+So I have removed specific product information for Crispy French Fried Onions from this post.
+You can still find all the phenomenal Gluten-Free Green Bean Casserole recipes that exist here that don’t use store-bought French-Fried Onions at all.
+That’s a good thing for our safety obviously but it’s also extremely helpful because not all of us can eat the ingredients in ready-made French Fried Onion products due to additional food intolerances.

-More recently, I’ve learned that some folks like to use potato sticks in place of French-fried onions as their casserole topping.
+I’ve also learned that some folks like to use potato sticks in place of French-fried onions as their casserole topping.
 I love that idea!
-You’ll see one such recipe below.
-Utz brand potato sticks are gluten free (as I write this) and other brands are as well but always read labels for ingredients as ingredients in products often change.
+You’ll see one such recipe included in my listing below.
+Utz brand potato sticks are gluten free (as I write this) and other brands of potato sticks are as well but always read labels for ingredients as again, ingredients in products often change.

 As I said earlier, I’m also featuring recipes for the “parts” of Green Bean Casserole and several other fabulous green bean recipes.

-All of these recipes focus on using fresh ingredients and they also offer options for folks who need to be dairy free, vegan, paleo, etc. I truly love finding recipes that can put family favorites back on the table for everyone.
+All of these recipes focus on using fresh ingredients and they also offer options for folks who need to be dairy free, vegan, paleo, low carb, keto, etc. I truly love finding recipes that can put family favorites back on the table for everyone.

 Thankfully, our gluten-free blogging community always delivers in that regard!
 Keep reading and find a new favorite and please have a great and safe Thanksgiving!